Search Results for: "Cardno Emerging Markets"

 To increase the use of family planning in Kenya, especially to young and rural women, contribute to the countrys achievement of Millennium Development Goals and reduce maternal deaths.

 SDMR aims to improve the livelihoods of over 40,000 Rwandans involved in the artisanal and small scale mining industry.
 Moreover, it will tackle Rwanda’s growing trade deficit by increasing exports, help to attract much-needed private investment in the industry, and ultimately support Rwanda’s path to economic transformation by creating more, higher paid, safer jobs for poor Rwandans.
 The outcome of the programme will be an economically, socially and environmentally sustainable ASM in target areas.This will contribute to the impact of an increased contribution of the mining sector to economic growth and improving livelihoods among ASM communities.
 Specifically, reforming the enabling environment will deliver:

 SDMR AIMS TO IMPROVE THE LIVELIHOODS OF OVER 40,000 RWANDA'S INVOLVED IN ARTISANAL AND SMALL SCALE MINING INDUSTRY

-CIG is in line with the goal of promoting global prosperity set out in the UK Aid Strategy.
+Cities and Infrastructure for Growth (CIG) is in line with the goal of promoting global prosperity set out in the UK Aid Strategy.
 It will enable cities to function effectively, attract new businesses and create employment.
 It will provide reliable energy for households and businesses, thereby reducing production costs and removing the barriers to investment in much needed infrastructure services, such as energy, water and sanitation, transport and communications.

 TO IMPROVE THE RESPONSIVENESS OF LOCAL GOVERNMENTS TO PEOPLE'S NEEDS IN BURMA